PoojaLaveti/data603fall2022_PoojaLaveti/Homework01.md

 ### value
 Data has immense value as we gain useful information from it.
 Everyone's intention for storing a large amount of data is to gain something valuable from it.
 ## Phases of Big Data Analysis
+### Phase 1: Data Acquisition and Recording
+In this phase data is collected from diffrent sources.
+As it is collected from different sources it would be unstructured or would contain noise.
+That noise is filtered using different techniques and tools.
+After obtaining data without noise it should recorded for future use.
+### Phase 2: Information Extraction and Cleaning
+Even after filteing the data without noise, we may need only some part of data for some analysis.
+At that time only the required data is extracted.
+As we concentrate on required amount of data, cleaning and gaining insights from the data becomes easy.
+Data Cleaning is the process of preparing the data without inconsistencies or noise.
+### Phase 3: Data Integration, Aggregation, and Representation
+If there are multiple datasets with some part of common information, then they can be joined using that common information.
+It helps in reducing inconsistencies and redundancies.
+Representation of the data in the form of charts, plots, pictures or maps makes it easy for the people to understand.
+### Phase 4: Query Processing, Data Modeling, and Analysis
+Queries are used to obtain only the required part of data from the whole dataset.
+Data modeling provides us with an abstract or blue print of the data.
+Through that we can know what information does the dataset contain.
+Analysis is the process of gaining insights from the data.
+We can get trends or patterns from the data.
+### Phase 5: Interpretation
+If we are not sure about some information in the dataset. we can interpret that information through the patterns observed in the visualization and analysis process.
+Interpreted results can be used in business for decision making.